There is an image here

 ANNOUNCEMENTS

-List of Shortlisted candidate for Interview (M.Sc.
-2025) Under Golden Girl Scheme
+List of Shortlisted candidate for Interview for Ph.D. admission (Autumn Semester) 2026-27

-Arrangement of accommodation for candidates during Written Test/Interview w.r.t Ph.D admission (Autumn Semester) 2025-26
+Arrangement of accommodation for candidates during Written Test/Interview w.r.t Ph.D admission (Spring Semester) 2025-26

 Admission Schedule: M.Tech./M.Arch./MURP Admissions 2025(Sponsored)